ekta-app/ekta-app.github.io/design.md

 - An organization is a **team** or **competition**.
 - Most organizations will imported by **championships**.

+### Publishing

+- An organization instance has a notion of being **published**.
+- A captain can **publish** and **unpublish** the organization freely.
+- Publishing only affects the _visibility_ of the organization to the rest of the platform.
+If an organization is published, it will show up in:
+  - team/competition directory pages
+  - when a user is trying to join an organization

+### Releasing

+### Elevated Competitions, a.k.a.
+Championship Competitions

 ## Membership

 - Users are associated with **organizations** through **yearly** membership.